TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Hide Mac App.md

 #### Description

 Hides the Mac menu bar app.
-After running the menu bar app will be hidden after the next user log out and login.
+After running this command the menu bar app will be hidden after the next user log out and login.

 #### *Import This Command*